-Tell people about this process regularly.

-Organise regional forums with providers and families and always have a sustained and consistent approach.

-Keep the protocol as a standing item on key networks and forums to maintain oversight and leadership.

-Develop a shared approach to monitoring the outcomes from the protocol and include a focus on how people feel about their ability to engage and contribute.

-What we can do at a regional level

-Use regional online noticeboards and regional provider forum.

-Raise in regional core briefings.

-Use Experts by experience and support everyone to share experiences of what works.

-Develop a regional approach to monitor outcomes and share good stories - when the protocol is used effectively and share learning about what works well.
+- Tell people about this process regularly - Organise regional forums with providers and families - Have a sustained and consistent approach - Keep the protocol as a standing item on key networks and forums to maintain oversight and leadership - Develop a shared approach to monitoring the outcomes from the protocol and include a focus on how people feel about their ability to engage and contribute - Use regional online noticeboards and regional provider forum. - Raise in regional core briefings - Use Experts by experience - Support everyone to share experiences of what works. - Develop a regional approach to monitor outcomes and share good stories - when the protocol is used effectively and share learning about what works well - Commissioners co-ordinate activity to review current contracting arrangements and identify if they support the principles of this protocol or are a barrier to making it happen - Invest in advocacy training help

-What we can do at a regional level
+What we can draw on that will

-Commissioners co-ordinate activity to review current contracting arrangements and identify if they support the principles of this protocol or are a barrier to making it happen.

-Invest in advocacy training.

-WHAT WE CAN DRAW ON THAT WILL HELP

-Prevention agenda
+- Prevention agenda

-Transition team
+- Transition team

-Self-advocacy groups
+- Self-advocacy groups.

-Share our efforts to reach people outside of the usual networks
+- Share our efforts to reach people outside of the usual networks

-Use social media to encourage people to engage with the protocol

-WHAT WE CAN DRAW ON THAT WILL HELP

-Consider the links with 'Driving up quality'.

-The Care Quality Commission's minimum standards and contract monitoring.

-Use Winterbourne View Joint Improvement Partnership and regional networks to help build a sense of continuity.

-Independent sector for networks.

-WHAT WE CAN DRAW ON THAT WILL HELP

-Take personal responsibility for doing what we signed up for

-Our commissioning networks

-Carers forums - local and regional

-Learning Disability strategy and action plans

-Learning Disability Partnership Boards

-Translated into Easy-Read by Ace (Anglia) LTD July 2014

-Using Photosymbols®

-Ace (Anglia) LTD

-Red Gables

-Ipswich Road

-Stowmarket

-IP14 1BE

-aceanglia.com
+- Use social media to encourage people to engage with the protocol - Consider the links with 'Driving up quality' - The Care Quality Commission's minimum standards and contract monitoring. - Use Winterbourne View Joint Improvement Partnership and regional networks to help build a sense of continuity - Independent sector for networks - Take personal responsibility for doing what we signed up for - Our commissioning networks - Carers forums local and regional - Learning Disability strategy and action plans - Learning Disability Partnership Boards